AbstractEndeavors/abstract_essentials/README.md

 ## Modules
 ---
 ### Abstract Security

+Abstract Security offers a streamlined solution to managing and accessing environment variables within `.env` files.
+Its standout feature is the unparalleled ability to search through multiple directories, ensuring accurate and efficient retrieval of environment variables.

+- **Key Features**:
+  - Simplified access and management of environment variables from `.env` files.
+  - Unique search capability across multiple directories to locate and fetch the right environment variables.
+### Abstract Security
 Manages and accesses environment variables in `.env` files, with a unique search capability across multiple directories.
 - **Features**: